MrYoungDS/DSp6BST1/README.md

 **Depth** -- The depth of the tree is the maximum level of any leaf node in the tree.
 Recall that the level of a node begins at zero for the root of a tree with no children.
 A child of the root is at level 1.

 **Balance** -- The balance of a tree measures how close it is to a full or complete tree.
-You will implement the method `isBalanced(BinaryTreeNode<T> root, int tolerance)` which determines whether the maximum difference in the depth of any two children is no larger than the given tolerance value.
+The typical definition of balance for a tree is that, for every node in the tree, the height of the left subtree can differ from the height of the right subtree by at most 1.
+This corresponds to a tolerance of 1 in the version that we will build, but our method will be more general.
+You will implement `isBalanced(BinaryTreeNode<T> root, int tolerance)`, which determines whether the maximum difference in the depth of any two children is no larger than the given tolerance value.

 **Testing the BST property** -- Recall that a BST is a binary tree that also satisfies a special sorting property: if all elements in left subtree of any node X are less than or equal to node X and all nodes in the right subtree